peyao/docs/docs/application_configurations.md

 Application Configurations
 ========================

-This guide will walk you through the steps in creating, modifying, and launching Application Configurations.

 Application Configurations can be thought of as wrappers for Applications.
 You create a Configuration with properties that override and supplement the ones already set in the original Application.